jameslmartin/jameslmart.in/source/content/pages/about.md

 ![small picture of james]({static}../immune_images/self2.png)
 ### Hi, I'm James Martin
+I build software for a living.
 I am a backend software engineer by trade with a research background in Computer Science.
 Occasionally, I moonlight as a copyeditor for [Superorganism](https://superorg.ca).

 I spend a lot of time away from a keyboard - I'm a big fan of the sun.
 While living in Central Texas, I started an adventure cycling team with my buddy Cole named Ruffy Tuffy Crew.
 I'm a bike and gear nerd, love trail running, and cook almost every meal with my partner Ariana.
 I enjoy eclectic music, simple board games, and athletics - especially basketball and World Tour pro cycling.
 I love the intersection of design and all of these things.